 This is telling us that we all have an active role to play on our own when it comes to understanding reality.
 So, there is not a single speck of doubt that every only person’s perspective on reality would be different.

-4) The Gestalt Theory Opposed Predominant Approaches
+4) It Opposed Predominant Approaches

-The psychologists who were responsible for the creation of the Gestalt Theory didn’t have an agreement with the people who conformed to the different approaches that were predominant at that time.
+The psychologists who were responsible for the creation of the Theory didn’t have an agreement with the people who conformed to the different approaches that were predominant at that time.
 Behaviourism was one of the methods that the psychologists didn’t agree with.

 According to these thinkers, behaviorism was something that would limit the behavior of humans and make them specific associations between the natural stigmas and the responses that people had to them.